top of page

 News Literacy

-News literacy includes the understanding of media so you can analyze the messages the media is presenting and take action.
-As a journalist, you need to take the power of information, share it with your audience, and try to create change in your community with your writing.
+News literacy includes the understanding of media, so I can analyze the messages the media is presenting and take action.
+As a journalist, I need to harness the power of information, share it with my audience, and strive to create change in the community through my writing.

 Screenshot 2024-05-08 7.51.41 PM.png